 This post applies to CloudBerry Backup 4.5 and later.

-You can try CloudBerry Backup with the ability to restore data to Amazon EC2 absolutely for free!
-Just download our 15-days fully functional trial version of CloudBerry Backup and check if it meets your needs and requirements.
+You can try CloudBerry Backup 4.2 with all the new features absolutely for free!
+Just go ahead and download 15-days fully functional trial version of CloudBerry Backup and check if our backup solution meets your needs and requirements.